 Ernest Miller Hemingway was born on July 21, 1899 in Oak Park, Illinois.
 His father, Clarence Edmonds Hemingway, was a doctor.
 His mother was a talented but neurotic woman who dressed Ernest and his sister as little girls and tried to pass them off as twins.
 After high school, Ernest worked as a reporter for the Kansas City Star, but soon left to join the American Red Cross to serve as an ambulance driver in Italy during World War I.

 In 1918, he was wounded by a mortar shell while delivering supplies to soldiers.
 He fell in love with a nurse, Agnes von Kurowsky, but she left him to marry an Italian officer.
 This experience was the inspiration for his novel, A Farewell To Arms.
 In 1921, he married Hadley Richardson and they moved to Paris where Hemingway covered the Greco-Turkish war for the Toronto Star.
-There Hemingway met Gertrude Stein, Ezra Pound and many other writers and artists; his journals from this period were published after his death as A Movable Feast.
-In 1926, he wrote The Sun Also Rises, based on drinking bouts with F. Scott Fitzgerald in Paris.
+There Hemingway met Gertrude Stein, Ezra Pound and many other writers and artists; his journals from this period were published after his death as A Moveable Feast.
+In 1926, he wrote The Sun Also Rises, on bullfighting and the running of the bulls in Pamplona, Spain.

 In 1927, Ernest Hemingway divorced Hadley Richardson and converted to Catholicism to marry Pauline Pfeiffer.
 In 1928, he moved to Key West, Florida.
 That year his father committed suicide.
 In 1937, he went to Spain to report on the Spanish Civil War, the basis of For Whom the Bell Tolls.
 Hemingway and Pauline supported opposing sides in the Civil War, and he responded by leaving the Catholic church.
 In 1940, he divorced Pauline and married fellow author Martha Gellhorn, who was a war correspondent for Colliers magazine.